microsoft/Workshop-Interact-with-OpenAI-models/docs/04-Part-1-labs/1-Basic-Prompting.md

 What is a unique and long name for a cat?
 ```

+> Note: When dealing with LLMs, the results can be unpredictable.
+Changing the temperature here might or might not work as expected.
+Also, we are using a relatively old version of GPT3.5.
+The temperature effect is more visible in more recent LLMs such as GPT4.

-**Make sure the Temperature parameter is reset to 1 before you continue.**
+**Make sure the Temperature parameter is reset to 0.7 before you continue.**

 ## Less-useful prompts